rust-lang/book/2018-edition/src/ch11-03-test-organization.md

-The different behavior of files in the *tests* directory is most noticeable when you have a set of helper functions that would be useful in multiple integration test files and you try to follow the steps in the “Moving Modules to Other Files” section of Chapter 7 to extract them into a common module.
+The different behavior of files in the *tests* directory is most noticeable when you have a set of helper functions that would be useful in multiple integration test files and you try to follow the steps in the “Separating Modules into Different Files” section of Chapter 7 to extract them into a common module.
 For example, if we create *tests/common.rs* and place a function named `setup` in it, we can add some code to `setup` that we want to call from multiple test functions in multiple test files:

 <span class="filename">Filename: tests/common.rs</span>